adrianrtownsend/adrianrtownsend/README.md

 * Wordpress Site & Plugin Development
 * NodeJS development & Python CRM Application deployment through AWS EC2 Integrations

-Feel Free to explore my any of my projects!
+Feel free to explore my any of my projects!

 ## Future Goals
 My future goals include honing my skills in React/Native applications to create dynamic mobile applications that grow into high level tools.
 My goals afterwards are to move into Decentralized Applications and Blockchain development to be immersed in one of the new upcoming future technologies.